tziporaneuberger/Boggle/README.md

 # boggle
 Boggle Game

-In thisgame, the player will try and find as many words as he can.
-The amount of points the player will recieve depends on the leangth of the word.
+In this game, the player will try and find as many words as he/she can.
+The amount of points the player will receive depends on the length of the word.
+Players can play on different levels and try to beat previous rounds.